12 Team-Building Games Your Employees Will Enjoy

 Divide your employees into teams and give each group a deck of playing cards and a pair of scissors.
 The team that can create the tallest structure that stands the longest using just the provided materials wins.
 This game encourages cooperation and collaboration.
 Managers can observe who shows leadership skills and innovative thinking for future projects.

 5. What’s my name?

 This is a great team-building game to take outdoors.
 It could be part of a retreat or take place in the parking lot during a regular workday.
 Someone sets up a series of soft obstacles on the pavement, such as traffic cones, inflatables or foam objects.
-People gather in teams of two, and one puts on a blindfold.
-The seeing partner helps guide their blindfolded partner around the obstacles.
-The blindfolded person is not allowed to speak and relies on the words and instructions they receive, but they will have to start over if they hit an obstacle.
+People gather in teams of two, and one puts on a fabric cover over their eyes.
+The partner without the eye cover helps guide their partner around the obstacles.
+The person whose eyes are covered isn't allowed to communicate verbally and relies on the words and instructions they receive, but they will have to start over if they hit an obstacle.
 This activity encourages trust and teamwork.